glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus your attention on one task at a time and give it your full attention.
 Set realistic deadlines for yourself and stick to them, but don't be afraid to adjust them if needed to ensure quality work is completed.
 Finally, use version control and documentation to keep your code organized and easy to maintain.

+# 2024-02-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Make sure you have a plan in place for your projects, including deadlines, milestones, tasks to complete, etc. Planning ahead will also help to avoid last-minute panic and stress.
+You can use tools like Trello, Asana, or Microsoft Planner to help with project management and organization.
+ - 来自NLP